zchee/neovim-wiki/FAQ.md

 ### What happened to --remote and friends?

 The code for that family of command-line arguments was removed.
-It may eventually be reimplemented using the Neovim API, but for now the script [`neovim-remote`](https://github.com/mhinz/neovim-remote) can be used instead.
+It may eventually be reimplemented using the Neovim API, but until then [`neovim-remote`](https://github.com/mhinz/neovim-remote) can be used instead.

 See [#1750](https://github.com/neovim/neovim/issues/1750) for more information.